8 Longest and Biggest Tunnels in India

 When I was a kid, I used to be scared of tunnels.
 The darkness, the dampness and the spooky sounds that co-passengers (sometimes cousins, sometimes random people) used to make scared the daylights out of me!
 Even now, while travelling through a tunnel, I get goose bumps.
 But there is something about tunnels that is so mysterious, so secretive, so intriguing.
 These exciting passages just add to the thrill of a journey.

-Here’s a list of intriguing tunnels in India that you have to take a journey through just to feel the thrill:
+Here’s a list of stunning tunnels in India that you have to take a journey through just to feel the thrill:

 Photo by Owais Khursheed